sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 Use **YOLOv8** as the primary object detection architecture.

-Alternative architectures may be considered if they provide:
+Alternative architectures may be considered if they provide Better latency, Higher mAP, Improved edge-device performance

-* Better latency
-* Higher mAP
-* Improved edge-device performance

 ## Performance Optimization

-Optimize the model for:

-* GPU acceleration
-* TensorRT/ONNX export
-* Batch inference
-* Quantization
-* Mixed precision inference
+Optimize the model for GPU acceleration, TensorRT/ONNX export, Batch inference, Quantization, Mixed precision inference

 Target: